South African Defence Force: Composition

 The military was mostly composed of white South Africans, who alone were subject to conscription.
 The permanent force of the Army was 85% Afrikaans speaking.
 However, black South Africans were the second largest group, and Asians and Coloured citizens with mixed ancestry were eligible to serve as volunteers, several attaining commissioned rank.
 From 1971 onwards, several black battalions were raised in the Infantry and Service Corps on a tribal basis, most black soldiers serving in these exclusive tribal battalions, which had black NCOs but white commissioned officers.
 The first black personnel were accepted into commissioned ranks only from 1986, and then only for serving black soldiers and NCOs.
 The regular Commission would not be open for Bantus until 1991, and then again they would serve only in black units or Support/Service Support units, to avoid having position of authority over white combat arms personnel.
-The first black officer to be promoted to lieutenant colonel rank and have command over a battalion sized unit was only appointed in February 1994, by which time the old SADF was already on its deathbed.
+The first black officer to be promoted to lieutenant colonel rank and have command over a battalion sized unit was appointed in February 1994.
 However, black officer candidates from the various Homeland Forces and from South West Africa/SWATF had been accepted since 1981.
 Units such as the 32 Battalion incorporated many black volunteers, as did the 101 Battalion.
 Conscription was opposed by organisations such as the End Conscription Campaign, but overall, white morale remained high—as indicated by the few recruits tried for serious disciplinary offences.